-"This seems a fitting moment to update the way we recognize those who make noteworthy contributions to the life and success of our city," council leader Richard Leese told BBC news.
+"This seems a fitting moment to update the way we recognise those who make noteworthy contributions to the life and success of our city," council leader Richard Leese told BBC news.
 He added that Grande "exemplified" the world's loving response to the terror of the tragic incident, and that many already consider Grande an honorary "Mancunian."

 "We will never be able to understand why events like this take place because it is not in our nature, which is why we shouldn't recoil," she wrote on Twitter following the attack.
 "We will not quit or operate in fear.
 We won't let this divide us.
 We won't let hate win."